equres/sec/SPEC.md

 ## Semantics

+We should use Go libraries  `spf/cobra` and `spf/viper`:
+- cobra will give us command line parsing required for the interface mentioned below
+- viper will enable us a use of a config files

 Proposed commands:

-	sec init         # would create ~/.sec or ~/.config/sec/ and the config.yml there, with some default settings sec update       # get critical RSS feeds and download them to memory, parse them and inject whatever we need to the the index sec status       # show what we've got in the index with yyyy/mm sec de yyyy/mm   # toggle "download enable" flag for statements from yyyy/mm month sec dd yyyy/mm   # toggle "download disable" flag for statements from yyyy/mm month
+	sec init         # would create ~/.sec or ~/.config/sec/ and the config.yml there, with some default settings sec update       # get critical RSS feeds and download them ~/.sec/data directory, parse them and update the DB sec status       # show what we've got in the index with yyyy/mm sec de yyyy/mm   # toggle "download enable" flag for statements from yyyy/mm month sec dd yyyy/mm   # toggle "download disable" flag for statements from yyyy/mm month